 In 1995 Karstensens Skibsvaerft A/S purchased the painting shed from the then Nordpaint A/S (insolvent estate).

 In 1997 newbuilding no 374, the “Western Viking” was handed over to its Irish owner, and that vessel came to prepare the way for new contracts for larger vessels.
-Since then, our shipyard has delivered more than 25 newbuildings.
+Since then, our shipyard has delivered more than 50 newbuildings.
 In most cases our shipyard is in charge of the design of the vessels in collaboration with the owners.
 In this way it is possible to provide the optimum solution with respect to functionality, capacities, quality and design.
 The key characteristics for all newbuildings are quality, observance of time limits agreed upon and flexibility.
 The quality of the work performed must be first-rate to ensure that the vessel is fully operational at any time.
-Often our staff members work in two shifts to ensure the shortest possible time of delivery and to observe the time of delivery agreed upon.
 The whole process takes place in smooth collaboration between the owner and the shipyard.

-In 2003, Knud Degn Karstensen initiated a succession process to safeguard the future of Karstensens Skibsvaerft A/S by selling 35 % of the shares to 5 executives, i.e. Director Tage Rishoej, Drawing Office Manager Kent Damgaard, Production Manager (Newbuildings) Benny Kristensen, Production Manager (Repairs) Claus Hansen and Financial Manager Kim Lund Jensen.
+In 2003, Knud Degn Karstensen initiated a succession process to safeguard the future of Karstensens Skibsvaerft A/S by selling 35 % of the shares to 5 executives, i.e. Director Tage Rishoej, Director Kent Damgaard, Production Manager (Newbuildings) Benny Kristensen, Sales Manager (Repairs) Claus Hansen and Financial Manager Kim Lund Jensen.

-In 2007 was the shipyard finished building a new dry dock.
-The dry dock is 135 meter long, 25 meter broad and 8.2 meter deep.
+In 2007 was the shipyard commisioned building a newbuilt dry dock.
+The dry dock is 135 meter long, 25 meter wide and 8.2 meter deep.